NVIDIA/nvmath-python/docs/sphinx/installation.rst

 ..
 [2] nvmath-python relies on `CUDA minor version compatibility
     <https://docs.nvidia.com/deploy/cuda-compatibility
     /minor-version-compatibility.html>`_.
 ..
-[4] As of Beta 6.0 (v0.6.0), CuPy is an optional run-time dependency.
-It is included in
+[4] As of Beta 7.0 (v0.7.0), CuPy is an optional run-time dependency.
+It is not included in
-    cuda (cu11, cu12) and dx extras/meta-packages.
-In a future release it may be removed from extras/meta-packages.
+    the extras/meta-packages, and must be installed separately if desired.
 ..
-[5] For example, Hopper GPUs are supported starting CUDA 11.8, so they would not work
+[5] For example, Blackwell GPUs are supported starting CUDA 12.8, so they would not work
-    with libraries from CUDA 11.7 or below.
+    with libraries from CUDA 12.6 or below (There is no CUDA 12.7).
 ..
 [6] While we need some CUDA headers at build time, there is no limitation in the CUDA
     version seen at build time.
 ..
 [7] These versions are not supported due to a known compiler bug; the ``[dx]`` extras